-Property and Equipment-We utilize the full cost method of accounting for costs related to our oil and natural gas properties.
+Oil and Natural Gas Properties - We utilize the full cost method of accounting for costs related to our oil and natural gas properties.
 Under this method, all such costs are capitalized and amortized on an aggregate basis over the estimated lives of the properties using the units-of-production method.
 These capitalized costs are subject to a ceiling test, however, which limits such pooled costs to the aggregate of the present value of future net revenues attributable to proved oil and natural gas reserves discounted at 10% plus the lower of cost or market value of unproved properties.
 Our Partnership did not assign any value to unproved properties, including nonproducing royalty, mineral and leasehold interests.
 The full cost ceiling is evaluated at the end of each quarter and when events indicate possible impairment.
-There have been no impairments recorded for the years 2010, 2009, and 2008.
+There have been no impairments for the years 2011, 2010, and

 While the quantities of proved reserves require substantial judgment, the associated prices of oil and natural gas reserves that are included in the discounted present value of our reserves are objectively determined.
-Beginning December 31, 2009, the ceiling test calculation requires use of the unweighted arithmetic average of the first day of the month price during the 12-month period ending on the balance sheet date (previously year-end prices) and costs in effect as of the last day of the accounting period, which are generally held constant for the life of the properties.
+The ceiling test calculation requires use of the unweighted arithmetic average of the first day of the month price during the 12-month period ending on the balance sheet date and costs in effect as of the last day of the accounting period, which are generally held constant for the life of the properties.
 As a result, the present value is not necessarily an indication of the fair value of the reserves.
 Oil and natural gas prices have historically been volatile, and the prevailing prices at any given time may not reflect our Partnership's or the industry's forecast of future prices.
-Changes in determining the price to use in reserve report calculations did not materially increase our depletion expense.

 Our Partnership's properties are being depleted on the unit-of-production method using estimates of proved oil and natural gas reserves.
 Gains and losses are recognized upon the disposition of oil and natural gas properties involving a significant portion (greater than 25%) of our Partnership's reserves.
 Proceeds from other dispositions of oil and natural gas properties are credited to the full cost pool.
-No gains or losses have been recorded for 2010, 2009 or 2008.
+No gains or losses have been recorded for 2011, 2010 or 2009

-Due to the nature of our interests, we have no exploratory wells or associated costs pending determination, and no exploratory well costs were charged to expense.
+Due to the nature of our interests, we have no exploratory wells or associated costs pending determination, and no exploratory well costs were charged to expense for the years 2011, 2010 and 2009.